marifyo/fggcosha/_posts/2015-04-18-membership-dues-reminder.md

 ---
 layout: post
 title: "Your Annual Membership Fee is Due"
+author: ijay
-description: "If you have not paid your membership fee, please do so now.
+excerpt: "If you have not paid your membership fee, please do so now.
 The April 15th deadline has passed."
 modified: 2015-4-18
 tags: [fggc osha alumni, membership reminder]
+share: false
-comments: true
+comments: false
 published: true
 ---
 <figure>